Talbot: Talbot Paris under Antonio Lago

 Following the financial collapse of STD Motors and Paris's Automobiles Talbot, Antonio Lago, the Suresnes' manager, arranged a management buyout of the French operation.

 Antonio Lago involved Talbot in sports car and Grand Prix racing as well as producing high quality luxury cars.
 In the postwar world of austerity the French government introduced punitive annual taxation on cars with engines larger than 2.6-litres and Talbot sales were severely restricted.
 Lago continued the Talbot business until 1958 when the factory doors were closed.

 The dormant Talbot marque was sold to Simca.
-Simca was gradually acquired by Chrysler Corporation between 1963 and 1970 - which effectively brought the two Talbot brands together since Chrysler Europe already owned the Rootes Group.
+Simca was gradually acquired by Chrysler Corporation between 1963 and 1970 – which effectively brought the two Talbot brands together since Chrysler Europe already owned the Rootes Group.
 PSA Peugeot Citroën acquired the still dormant Talbot marque when it bought Chrysler in 1978.
 PSA Peugeot Citroën began to use a Talbot badge on former Simca and Chrysler/Rootes models.

 Chrysler/Peugeot era (1979–1985)

 Chrysler Europe struggled to enter profitability for much of its existence, and had relied on government support to ensure its survival.
 With mounting pressure on its core North American business, the decision was taken by Chrysler's then CEO Lee Iacocca to offload the ailing European operations.
 The French Government persuaded both Renault and PSA Peugeot Citroën to bid for the company; as it was keen to keep Simca in domestic ownership.

 In August 1978, PSA negotiated a deal with Chrysler to acquire Chrysler Europe for a nominal $1.
 Although PSA took responsibility for Chrysler Europe's considerable debts and liabilities, the move was a strategic one; acquiring Simca would remove a strong domestic competitor in the French market while gaining access to that company's expertise in small front wheel drive cars; while at the same time the old Rootes operations would give the company a stronger foothold in the United Kingdom – France's biggest export market where both Peugeot and Citroën lagged behind arch rival Renault.
 PSA formally took control of the old Chrysler Europe on 1 January 1979.
+To lead the new group, former British Leyland executive George Turnbull (who had just completed his secondment at Hyundai), was appointed as the managing director of the UK arm.

 The Peugeot takeover saw the end of the Rootes' Chrysler Hunter production, but the Chrysler Avenger and Sunbeam (also both Rootes designs), and the Simca 1307 (Chrysler Alpine in UK), and Horizon continued rebadged as Talbots.